-The WRL for nations was established and this ranking consists of the sum of the current WRL points for all athletes plus the sum of the current Mixed Team WRL for that nation.
+The WRL for nations consists of the sum of the current WRL points for all athletes plus the sum of the current Mixed Team WRL for that nation.

 3.4 IJF Junior and Cadet World Ranking Lists

 Athletes can earn WRL points by competing in Continental Cups, Continental Championships and World Championships for Junior and Cadet.